Lynne Barrett

-"Barrett portrays adult lives with minimal flourishes and a powerful command of setting.
-Florida is electric with the tension of "all that can happen"--hurricanes, sinkholes, and a boom-and-bust history.
-It becomes as eerie as it is richly imagined..."
-Read the full review here.
+Publishers Weekly says of Magpies: "Barrett portrays adult lives with minimal flourishes and a powerful command of setting.
+Florida is electric with the tension of "all that can happen"—hurricanes, sinkholes, and a boom-and-bust history.
+It becomes as eerie as it is richly imagined, whether stories take place in an Art Deco building or a gas station.
+One of the year's finer university press offerings..."

-In The Rumpus, Joseph Olshan reviews Magpies: "Sentence for sentence, Barrett is a superb writer.
+In The Rumpus, Joseph Olshan writes: "Sentence for sentence, Barrett is a superb writer.
 Her work brims with original ideas, questions and philosophical musings, the product of a probing intelligence and a highly literate sensibility.
 But what separates her from many contemporary short fiction writers is her consummate story-telling ability."
-Read the full review here.

 It is entirely impossible to predict what you’re going to get when you start a Lynne Barrett story: a taut tale of adultery and murder, a wry evocation of romance among the dot.com bubble, a gossip columnist who spits toads.
 What you do know is that you’ll keep reading—for the vibrant prose, the keen insights, and the remarkable depth of feeling.
 Magpies is a stone cold triumph.